bibanon/bibanon/Stories/Stories.md

 ## [[Reddit]]

+* [[The iPhone Scalper]] - Marc Rebillet happens to be first in line for an iPhone, when an eBay scalper offers him $800 for his spot, planning to buy out the entire store's $100,000 worth of iPhones and sell them at extreme markup.
+But she probably should have read that only one iPhone should be sold per customer.
+And Marc happened to be have friends who were 10th in line, so they got 2 iPhones and were $800 richer.
 * **[[Rome Sweet Rome]]** - A story of what happens when an American Battalion suddenly finds themselves in the Roman Empire.
 It got a huge following in it's initial release, and even a movie deal.
 * **[[The Automator]]** - A story akin to the [[American Dream]], where a redditor, hired to manually type numbers into a computer, decides to create a program to do it for him.
 And thus, he manages to rake in bonuses while doing no work at all for 8 hours a day.
 * **[[Sweet Home 1985]]** - A story of what happens when a man from 2011 wakes up in the year 1984, and is forced to seek help at his own childhood home.
 Due to a similar inception to RomeSweetRome, it was put into the subreddit [/r/1985Sweet1985](http://www.reddit.com/r/1985sweet1985/).